clementohNZ/learning-golang/README.md

 If you are building the binary using `go build` you will need to run the generated executable manually.
 It should be located in the same folder as your `main.go` file, but if it's not there check your `GOROOT/bin` folder.

+### Tips
+Clone this repo and view locally in a text editor or IDE instead of browsing through github so you don't need to navigate in and out of many different pages.